NCI-CGR/MineSV/README.md

     ```

 - Sample files for __annotateOnly__ mode:
-  - Note that this sample file is automatically generated if MoCCA-SV is used to call the data
+  - Note that this sample file is automatically generated if MineSV is used to call the data
   - Space-delimited with header line
   - Header: sample caller1 caller2 ...
   - File names with full paths